micw/homedatabroker/docs/VictronVenusOS.md

 # DBus Setup

 !!!
 Do not use DBus over TCP (remote).
-It must be set up on every update.
-If a remote DBus connection is interrupted, the DBus device o Venus OS remains in it's last state !!!
+It must be re-configured up on every update of VenusOS. !!!

+!!!
+If a remote DBus connection is interrupted, the DBus device or Venus OS remains in it's last state and must be re-started !!!

 - Install VenusOS on Raspberry PI
 - [Enable SSH Access](https://www.victronenergy.com/live/ccgx:root_access)